Yung-Trap-CEO/hello-world/readme.txt

-"15 years later some asshole finally leaves his cave.
+15 years later some asshole finally leaves his cave.
-After being struck by a hard bolt of life, he returns to the cave but this time begins begins working on something"
+After being struck by a hard bolt of life he reurns to the cave, only this time begins begins working on something